Azure/Databricks360/bundle_adb_360/README.md

-There's three workflows:
+There's three workflows, which should be run in the following order:

-* init: the contents of this folder is going to set up the UC Volume on the bronze exteranl location
+* adb360_init_job: this job is creating the catalog, schema and bronze volume

 * historical: contains the notebooks for a historical load including the synthetic generation of test data with the help of Mimesis, a Python package.
 The historical load entails: